-Return to school/child care4 after 10 days AND 24 hours afebrile without antipyretics AND symptoms improving AND ME CDC approval (Caregiver should request school note from MCDC) CR AND no a
+Return to school/child care7 after 10 days AND 24 hours afebrile without antipyretics AND symptoms improving AND ME CDC approval (Caregiver should request school note from MCDC)

-No PCR AND no alternative diagnosis (i.e. Family declines, unable to obtain test. etc.)
+No PCR AND no alternative diagnosis (i.e. family declines, unable to obtain test, etc.)

 To be determined by PCP evaluation.
 Ideally PCR and negative test.
-If unable to obtain PCR return to school/child care4 after 10 days, 24 hours afebrile without antipyretics AND symptoms improving.
+If unable to obtain PCR return to school/child care7 after 10 days, 24 hours afebrile without antipyretics AND symptoms improving.
 CDC not notified of these cases.